BUCANL/SDC-LOSSLESS-QC/_episodes/05-practice_qc.md

 8. Click `| History File |` and add the `qc.htb` script located in `derivatives/BIDS-Lossless-EEG/code/scripts/`.

 > ## Note
 > The `qc.htb` script is optimized to be run with a three monitor setup.
 If you do not have access to three monitors you should load the `qc_lite.htb` script located in `derivatives/BIDS-Lossless-EEG/code/scripts/`.
 >
 > {: .source}
 {: .callout}

-9. In the **path** field in the **Run History Template Batch** window, type `derivatives/BIDS-Lossless-EEG`.

-10. Open up a terminal window, and navigate to the `BIDS-Lossless-EEG` directory:
+9. Open up a terminal window, and navigate to your project root directory directory:

-    `>> cd path/to/project/directory/Face13/derivatives/BIDS-Lossless-EEG`
+`>> cd path/to/project/directory/Face13`

-11. In the terminal, list all the data files you would like to run through the QC procedure.
+10. In the terminal, list all the data files you would like to run through the QC procedure.
 This can be done using the find command.
 If using the BIDS directory structure, simply type:

-    `>> find . -name "*.edf"`
+`>> find derivatives/BIDS-Lossless-EEG -name "*_ll.set"`

 12. This will print a list of all the files that have run through the pipeline.
-For this exercise, copy the edf file for **sub-002** from the terminal into the **file** field in the **Run History Template Batch** window.
+For this exercise, copy the .set file for **sub-002** from the terminal into the **file** field in the **Run History Template Batch** window.
 The history template batch window should look like this:

     ![RunHTB]({{ page.root }}/fig/runhtb_qc_sub2.png)